International Day of Peace Observation & Hurricane Harvey Relief Concert

-International Day of Peace Observation: Apollo Chamber Players
+Music of Peace and Reconciliation, Apollo Chamber Players

-In observation of International Day of Peace, join the Apollo Chamber Players for a program of music for string quartet by Grammy-winning American composers Libby Larsen and Phillip Glass, Millennial composer Alexandra du Bois, and Syrian-American composer Malek Jandali.
+In observation of International Day of Peace, Apollo Chamber Players performed a program of music for string quartet by Grammy-winning American composers Libby Larsen and Phillip Glass, Millennial composer Alexandra du Bois, and Syrian-American composer Malek Jandali.

 About the presenters: